ankitects/anki-manual/src/platform/linux/installing.md

 - Better HiDPI support.
 - Better Wayland support.
 - Various bugfixes, including things like better support for less common languages.
+- Security updates.
+Support for the Qt5 library was discontinued in Nov 2020, meaning that any security flaws discovered since then will remain unfixed.

 Disadvantages of the Qt6 version include: